RenderKit/embree/doc/src/intro.md

-The Embree API is a low-level C99 ray tracing API which can be used to construct spatial index structures for 3D scenes and perform ray queries of different types.
+The Embree API is a low-level C99 ray tracing API which can be used to build spatial index structures for 3D scenes and perform ray queries of different types.

-The API can get used on the CPU using standard C, C++, and ISPC code and Xe GPUs by using DPC++/SYCL code.
+The API can get used on the CPU using standard C, C++, and ISPC code and Intel GPUs by using SYCL code.

 The Intel® Implicit SPMD Program Compiler (Intel® ISPC) version of the API, is almost identical to the standard C99 version, but contains additional functions that operate on ray packets with a size of the native SIMD width used by Intel® ISPC.

-The DPC++/SYCL version of the API is also mostly identical to the C99 version of the API, with some exceptions listed in section [Embree DPC++ API].
+The SYCL version of the API is also mostly identical to the C99 version of the API, with some exceptions listed in section [Embree SYCL API].

 For simplicity this document refers to the C99 version of the API functions.
 For changes when upgrading from the Embree 3 to the current